MicrosoftDocs/windows-itpro-docs/devices/surface-hub/wireless-network-management-for-surface-hub.md

 Microsoft Surface Hub offers two options for network connectivity to your corporate network and Internet: wireless, and wired.
 While both provide network access, we recommend you use a wired connection.

-## Modifying, adding or reviewing a network connection
+## Modifying, adding, or reviewing a network connection

 If a wired network connection is not available, the Surface Hub can use a wireless network for internet access.
 A properly connected and configured Wi-Fi access point must be available and within range of the Surface Hub.